Bob Graham, ex-US senator and Florida governor, dies at 87

 He won a state Senate seat in 1970 and then was elected governor in 1978.
 He was re-elected in 1982.
 Four years later, he won the first of three terms in the U.S. Senate when he ousted incumbent Republican Paula Hawkins.

-Graham remained widely popular with Florida voters — winning re-election by wide margins in 1992 and 1998 when he carried 63 of 67 counties.
+Graham remained widely popular with Florida voters — winning reelection by wide margins in 1992 and 1998 when he carried 63 of 67 counties.
+In that latter election, he defeated Charlie Crist, who later served as a Republican governor from 2007 to 2011.

+“He blew me out of the water, and I came to know even more so why during the course of the campaign,” Crist said Tuesday night.
+“I learned to respect him even more than I already had, and love him for the good, decent man that he was.”

+Crist, who has since switched parties and most recently served as a U.S. representative, said Graham was an influence on him.

 Even when in Washington, Graham never took his eye off the state and the leadership in Tallahassee.